vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 `nwaku` nodes that persist historical messages on disk now manage their own storage size based on the `--store-capacity`.
 This can significantly improve node start-up times.

-Doubtless more issues impacting stability will be addressed in future as `nwaku` matures, but we've noticed a marked improvement in the stability of running `nwaku` nodes.
+More stability issues may be addressed in future as `nwaku` matures, but we've noticed a marked improvement in the reliability of running `nwaku` nodes.
-These include environments where `nwaku` nodes are expected to run with a long uptime, such as the Vac team's own fleets.
+These include environments where `nwaku` nodes are expected to run with a long uptime.
-Vac currently operates two fleets of `nwaku` nodes, `wakuv2.prod` and `wakuv2.test`.
+Vac currently operates two long-running fleets of `nwaku` nodes, `wakuv2.prod` and `wakuv2.test`, for internal dogfooding and to serve as experimental bootstrapping nodes.
 Status has also recently deployed similar fleets for production and testing based on `nwaku`.
 Our goal is to have `nwaku` be stable, performant and flexible enough to be an attractive option for operators to run and maintain their own Waku v2 nodes.